Indian Fields Methodist Campground

-Indian Field Methodist Campground is a camp meeting site for the Methodist Church in Dorchester County, South Carolina.
+Indian Field Methodist Campground is a Methodist campground in Dorchester County, South Carolina at which camp meetings are held.
 It is on SC Route S-18-73, off US Route 15, about 5 mi north of Saint George.
 Indian Field was built in 1848 and has been a site for religious gatherings for over 160 years.
-It is associated with the Indian Field United Methodist Church located on U.S. Highway 15 about 2 miles (3 km) north of the campground and just south of U.S. Highway 178.
+It is associated with the Indian Field Methodist Church located on U.S. Highway 15 about 2 miles (3 km) north of the campground and just south of U.S. Highway 178.
 It was named a historic district of the National Register of Historic Places on March 30, 1973.

 History

 Religious camp meetings played an important role in the growth of some Protestant denominations in the early 19th century in rural parts of the United States.
 These meetings served a much wider population than a single church.
 Camp meetings usually lasted around a week and were social as well as religious occasions for the participants.
 A typical camp meeting site started with a brush arbor surrounded by tents and wagons.
 Often a chapel or tabernacle was built to replace the arbor and wooden cabins called "tents" were built to replace actual tents.

-The Indian Field United Methodist Church is located on U.S. Highway 15 about 2 mi north of the campground and just south of U.S. Highway 178.
+The Indian Field Methodist Church is located on U.S. Highway 15 about 2 mi north of the campground and just south of U.S. Highway 178.
 This church began in 1787.
 Its first building was about 3 mi east of the unincorporated Rosinville community at the intersection of U.S. Highways 15 and 178.
 The second church was built around 1819 near the current church.
 The third church was finished in 1886.
 The current church was completed in 1955.

 The first Indian Field Campground was held on a farm in the late 18th century.
 It was probably located near the first church building.
 Bishop Francis Asbury noted in his journal that he preached at "Indian Fields" on December 21, 1801 and January 13, 1803.
 His journal does not say if he preached at the campground or the church.
 Other sources indicate that this campground was established in 1810.

 In 1838, the campground was moved to the present site.
 The existing campground was constructed in 1848.
 It was restored in 1970.

 On February 25, 1995, an intentional fire burned several structures at the campground.
 The person who set the fire was never apprehended.